 So, how do you do it?
 This can be especially hard if you don’t have a blog on your site.

-In this post, we’ll tell you about some of the best link-building strategies that work incredibly well for ecommerce stores.
+In this post, we’ll tell you about strategies to acquire backlinks for ecommerce site.

 Related : Ways To Improve Your Ecommerce SEO

 90% of businesses fail.
 And what do you think usually happens with the links to their websites?

 Other websites still link to them because they have no way of knowing that these websites are no longer updated or relevant.
 The pages are still working, and broken link checkers can’t find them.

 With the Moving Man method, you can use this phenomenon to your advantage in order to find dead websites, as well as the people that link to them.
 Then, you just ask these people to link back to your website instead.

 This link-building strategy was created and popularized by Brian Dean, the founder of Backlinko.

 It turned out to work incredibly well for ecommerce websites.
 The founder of JustBuyIt used it to outrank websites like Amazon, eBay and Best Buy, and this is no joke!

 So, here’s how to do it yourself:

 Explore : Ultimate Guide To Ecommerce SEO – Part 1